DrBlink7/Modular-Template/b4f/README.md

 ## Kinde
 You need to configure your kinde and then set your env AUTH_URL corresponding to your kinde public url.

+Remember that if you need M2M, you need to set M2M application, enabling Kinde Management APIs and give all scope needed to Access Token.

 ## Stripe
 You need to configure your stripe to have two products to sell, then you need to set these env vars:
 ```sh